-If you are taking classes on campus, do a walk through of your classes the day before to know your route and how long it will take you get between buildings.
-Don’t be afraid to ask someone if you get lost.
+If you are taking classes at a traditional college (on campus), do a walk-through of your classes the day before to know your route and how long it will take you to get between buildings.
+Don’t be afraid to ask someone for help if you get lost.

-Coordinate with your roommates or family for the day of, especially for shared kitchens, bathrooms, or cars.
-Make sure your family, roommate, or housemates are all aware of each others’ schedules for a smooth first morning.
+If you’re sharing a living space, be sure to coordinate with your roommates or family for the day of, especially for shared kitchens, bathrooms, or cars.
+Make sure your family, roommate, or housemates are all aware of each others’ schedules for a smooth first morning without hiccups or distractions.

 If you need to be up early for classes, make sure to get a good rest and do as much as you can the night before, such as choosing your clothes, packing your bag, or setting up your workstation.
 Talk to a student advisor beforehand to answer any questions you may have, and don’t be surprised if you have homework assigned on your first day.

-Pre-planning your meals and snacks can be a big help.
-Here’s some easy first-day snack ideas to keep your brain fueled:
+Pre-planning your meals and snacks can also be a big help.
+Here are some easy first-day snack ideas to keep your brain fueled:

 - Yogurt with fresh fruit and granola